The Volvo Ocean Race: Waves the height of houses, plastic-strewn oceans – and what it's like to be on board - Country Life

 The competitors in the Volvo Ocean Race spend months away from home sailing in incredibly challenging conditions, yet they still can't help but notice the rising tide of plastic in the oceans.
 Rosie Paterson caught up with Dee Caffari after the latest leg of the race made landfall in Wales – and then took part in the Pro-Am race to get a taste of the action for herself.

 ‘Scarily it is out there,’ admits Dee Caffari, MBE.
 She’s speaking about plastic in the oceans, and nobody would know better the extent of the problem.
 The reason?
 She’s seen it all first hand.
-Dee is the first woman to have sailed solo and non-stop around the world in both directions, and is the only female skipper in the 2017-18 Volvo Ocean Race.
+Caffari is the first woman to have sailed solo and non-stop around the world in both directions, and is the only female skipper in the 2017-18 Volvo Ocean Race.

 Undoubtedly the world’s hardest sailing race and the ultimate test of teamwork and human endurance, the Volvo Ocean Race is a round-the-clock, nine-month world circumnavigation.